complexdatacollective/documentation.networkcanvas.com/_key-concepts/field-validation.md

 title: Field Validation

-definition: This feature allows you to validate the value of a form field automatically, according to constraints that you define.
+definition: Validate the value of a form field automatically, according to constraints that you define.
 ---

 Configuring validation refers to the process of setting constraints on the answers a participant can give in response to question prompts within a [form](./forms.md).
 One or multiple validations can be configured for each field of a form depending on the needs of the particular study, but none appear by default.